Dmitri-Sintsov/django-jinja-knockout/docs/viewmodels.rst

 AJAX actions
 ------------
-Since version 0.6.0, large classes of AJAX viewmodel handlers inherit from `ActionsView`_ at server-side and from `App.Actions`_ at client-side, which utilize the same viewmodel handler for multiple actions.
+Large classes of AJAX viewmodel handlers inherit from `ActionsView`_ at server-side and from `App.Actions`_ at client-side, which utilize the same viewmodel handler for multiple actions.
 It allows to structurize AJAX code and to build the client-server AJAX interaction more easily.

 `ModelFormActionsView`_ and `KoGridView`_ inherit from `ActionsView`_, while client-side `App.ModelFormActions`_ and
 `App.GridActions`_ inherit from `App.Actions`_.
 See :doc:`datatables` for more info.